Telumire/TWNodeJSLauncher/README.md

 I dont know how to code in batch, this file was build with a lot of googling, so it can probably be improved.
 Feedbacks are welcome !

+If you want to hide the command prompt window, you can use this tool : https://github.com/benbuck/rbtray

 # Features

 * Check if Node.JS is installed